“Break it up! Break it up!”

 This statement of Peter’s is actually for the ears of people who have heard of Jesus, and know His story.
 We’re not responsible to figure out anyone else’s story but our own.

 The Sanhedrin was astonished, Peter and John were so courageous, and they spoke with such power and authority but they had no graduate degrees, no doctorates of divinity.
 And the proof of their authority was standing right there – did you catch that?
-The lame beggar everyone knew was standing.
+The lame beggar everyone knew was standing on his own two miraculously restored feet!
 The word in Greek actually is the root for resurrected.

 They had a resurrection right in front of them.